-Shiftwork Where an employee is directed by the employer to work Where an employee is directed by the employer to work ordinary hours ordinary hours between midnight on Sunday and midnight between midnight on Sunday and midnight on Friday, and the on Friday, and the employee is: employee is: a) given no less than 48 hours' notice prior to the a) given less than 48 hours' notice prior to the commencement of commencement of shiftwork by the employer; and shiftwork by the employer; or b) the work is for 5 or more consecutive shifts; b) the work is for less than 5 consecutive shifts;

-the employee will be paid 133% of their ordinary hourly rate of pay for such ordinary hours worked. the employee will be paid 150% of their ordinary hourly rate for the first 2 hours and 200% of their ordinary hourly rate thereafter for such ordinary hours worked.
-Weekend work Day % of the ordinary hourly rate Between midnight on Friday First 2 hours 150% and midnight on Saturday After 2 hours 200% Between midnight on Saturday and midnight on Sunday 200% Public Holidays Where an employee is directed d to work ordinary hours on a 250% public holiday minimum payment of 4 hours.
-Application of All penalty rates will be exclusi Penalty rates will not apply where overtime is payable. penalty rates penalty rate will be payable at any given time)
+Shiftwork Where an employee is directed by the employer to work ordinary hours between midnight on Sunday and midnight on Friday, and: a) the employee is given no less than 48 hours' notice prior to the commencement of shiftwork by the employer; and b) the work is for 5 or more consecutive shifts; the employee will be paid 133% of their ordinary hourly rate of pay for such ordinary hours worked. employee is: a) given less than 48 hours' notice prior to the commencement of Weekend work Between midnight on Friday First 2 hours 150% and midnight on Saturday After 2 hours 200% Between midnight on Saturday and midnight on Sunday 200% Public Holidays Public HolidaysWhere an employee is directed to work ordinary hours on a public holiday minimum payment of 4 hours.
+250% Application of penalty rates All penalty rates will be exclusi penalty rate will be payable at a Penalty rates will not apply where overtime is payable.